 Yes, if you violate policy outside of Boulder County we can still be notified, from either another academic institution or police.
 If notified, our office has a duty to review the case and follow the same process we would if the case occurred in Boulder County.

 Your parent/guardian will get a notice about an incident if you are under 21 and found responsible for an alcohol or drug violation.
 If you sign a release of information and specify that we can talk to your parent we will, but without a release we can not divulge specific information about your case.

 It depends on the previous violation, how long between incidents, and the incident that occured.
-Your hearing officer can explain more about your specific incidents.
+Your resolution specialist can explain more about your specific incidents.

 Sometimes a room is contacted for a policy violation and no one answers the door, in this case we will have the room owners come in and try to determine who may have been in the space.
 It helps if you can come in and let us know what you were doing at the time of the reported incident.